kentis/elm_workshop_evry/readme.md

 The PalletteElement type is defined -->

 We also create a new module called Pallette in the  Pallette.elm.
 This module wil be responsible for rendering the pallette.

 The module should expose a function with the following signature ```pallette: Model -> Html Msg``` which is responsible for rendering a pallette.
 The pallette should be rendered a list of pallette elements wich is absolutely positoned according to the pallette element in the model.
 Each pallette element should be rendered as an element in the list representing the pallette.
 Each element sould be selcteable, which means that there should be som indicaition, such as a background color change, of wether an element is selected.
 Furtermore, cliks on a pallette elements should send a SelectElement message with the id of the element that has been clicked.

 <details>
 <summary>Example</summary>

-<pre><code lang="elm">
+<pre><code class="code highlight js-syntax-highlight elm dark" lang="elm">
 module Pallette exposing (pallette) import Html exposing (..) import Html.Attributes exposing (..)